neogeographica/singleplayer_scripts/scripts/multigame-support.md

 ## What's the problem?

 As mentioned in the [readme](README.md), it's handy to have "multiple gamedir" support in Quake.
-That allows you to easily work with foundational mods like Arcane Dimensions and Copper which have additional map releases based on them.
+That allows you to easily work with foundational mods like Arcane Dimensions, Copper, and Alkaline which can have additional map releases based on them.
 You can keep those "other releases" in their own separate gamedirs and just instruct Quake to use the foundational mod as a base gamedir to build on top of.

 Any modern Quake engine that is meant for singleplayer will support this nice behavior for Quoth.
 You can just give it the "-quoth" argument to indicate that a gamedir depends on Quoth.
 For example if you have a gamedir named "ne_tower" that depends on your "quoth" gamedir as a foundation, you can launch Quake with the arguments "-quoth -game ne_tower".